Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Has disposable income.
 * Has interest in casual streetwear apparel.
-* Lives in London (but can be anywhere in the world)
+* Lives in London (but can be anywhere in the world).

 #### When visiting this site, the aims of the visitor are: